janklab/janklab-core/doc/Coding-Style.md

 * Do not change output types or structure based on whether inputs are scalar vs. non-scalar.
 * Prefer OOP approaches instead of sets of related functions, in general.
 * M-Lint-warning-clean
- * All M-Lint warnings should be suppressed or worked around.
+ * All M-Lint warnings should be suppressed (in the source files, not your Matlab configuration) or worked around.

 ##  Formatting